vbaliga/vbaliga.github.io/_posts/2019-05-24-images-of-Brachyistius-aletes-California-Academy-of-Sciences.md

 ---
 <meta name="description" content="Photographs of Brachyistius aletes, a species of surfperch (Embiotocidae).">
 <p>
-  I am happy to share that a study I conducted on how the evolution of cleaning behavior in fishes has affected body shape and size is now available.
+  I am happy to share that a study in which we determined how ecological specialization drives convergence in body shape and size among cleaner fishes is now available.
   <img src="https://github.com/vbaliga/vbaliga.github.io/raw/master/images/2019-05-24/Brachyistius_aletes_CAS_24497_002.jpg" alt="Brachyistius aletes image 2" style="float:right;width:200px;height:150px;margin-left:30px;margin-top:20px;">
 </p>

-To trace the evolution of body shape, I collected photos from each of ~300 species of fishes.
-This meant that I got the chance to visit several museum collections across the US, including the [Smithsonian National Museum of Natural History](https://naturalhistory.si.edu/research/vertebrate-zoology/fishes), the [LA County Museum of Natural History](https://nhm.org/site/research-collections/ichthyology), and the [California Academy of Sciences](https://research.calacademy.org/scientists/ichthyology).
+To trace the evolution of body shape, I collected morphological data from ~300 species of fishes.
+As part of this project, I got the chance to visit several museum collections across the US, including the [Smithsonian National Museum of Natural History](https://naturalhistory.si.edu/research/vertebrate-zoology/fishes), the [LA County Museum of Natural History](https://nhm.org/site/research-collections/ichthyology), and the [California Academy of Sciences](https://research.calacademy.org/scientists/ichthyology).

 After these visits, I realized I had missed one species: *Brachyistius aletes*, a type of surfperch.
 To my surprise, there were no clear photographs of this species available online - at least my frantic Google Images search yielded nothing.